Airbus and Boeing have presented their final order numbers after a busy few days at Farnborough, as John Walton reports.

 VietJet’s announcement was made at the same time that AirAsia was supposed to be speaking in Kuala Lumpur, and not only did the press release contain none of the usual pleasantries and quotes, Airbus didn’t even have a custom-painted plane for the airline.

 A hurried affair to assuage concerns of defections to Boeing in the context of the Hawaiian Airlines order?
-Viewer’s remorse?
+Buyer’s remorse?
 Overconfidence in the Vietnam market?
 Or something else?
 Observers’ antennae were certainly twitching.

 Airbus and Aireon announce agreement on Airsense